Owning your master rights is one record deal point you can’t afford to ignore.

 In large part, the basis for a successful career in the music business relies on establishing predictable and stable income sources.
 For previous generations, this meant selling records, touring and gaining airplay for your music.
 Today, there are many more paths to building a successful career, to the point that Kevin Kelly, Editor-At-Large for Wired Magazine has suggested that if a solo artist has 1,000 true fans, they can have a viable career.
 This flies in the face of the view that an artist’s success relied a radio hit, and/or being backed by a major label.

-One of the keys to monetizing your own creativity is to maintain control of as much of your content, or IP (intellectual property), as possible.
+One of the keys to monetizing your own creativity is to maintain control of as much of your content, or IP (intellectual property), as possible, which includes retaining your master rights.
 The more you know about the music business, the more you’ll see that the smartest players always know when to retain 100% control and when to enter into some type of partnership deal, giving up some control to maximize revenue.
 A perfect example is the band Radiohead, who chose to use a major affiliated distributor, XL Recordings, to mass market their game changing album, In Rainbows, after they made the download available worldwide to their fans on a “pay what you want” model.
 The band’s true fans got it right away and paid what they felt was fair.
 More casual fans could shop for the CD a few weeks later at all major record retailers.

 Keith Hatschek is a contributing writer for Echoes and directs the Music Management Program at University of the Pacific.
 He’s also written two music industry books, How to Get a Job in the Music Industry and The Golden Moment: Recording Secrets from the Pros.